What is esCCO?

-It has been reported that optimal fluid management based on fluid parameters such as stroke volume and cardiac index could improve patient outcome including shorten length of stay and reduced complication rate3)4).
-So now, there is a growing demand for less invasive and more efficient method for measuring cardiac output for better patient care.
+It has been reported that optimal fluid management based on volumetric parameters such as stroke volume and cardiac index could improve patient outcome including shorten length of stay and reduced complication rate3)4).
+So now, there is a growing demand for less invasive and more efficient method for managing hemodynamic trends for better patient care.
 Non-invasive and easy-to-use esCCO can provide a useful solution for this purpose by making up for the shortcomings of other method currently available in the market.

 Volumetric information for all care levels

 esCCO provides cardiac output information only using common vital sign parameters of ECG, SpO2 and blood pressure, requiring no additional sensors or special trainings.
-Cardiac output monitoring will be available with esCCO for all care levels, not only during major surgeries but also in procedures, not as critical as major surgery but risks of serious bleeding or added hemodynamics stress.
+Hemodynamic trend monitoring will be available with esCCO for all care levels, not only during major surgeries but also in lower-risk procedures showing a higher chance of bleeding or any hemodynamic stress.
 Also, esCCO can be a reliable index during fluid administration in various clinical settings.
 Adding esCCO to the conventional patient monitoring may lead to optimization of fluid management, decreased risk of complications and eventually to better outcome including reduced length of stay.

 Potential applications of esCCO

-esCCO can provide volumetric information for more comprehensive and dynamic hemodynamics monitoring, improving the quality of hemodynamic monitoring and patient care.
+esCCO can provide volumetric information for more comprehensive and continuous hemodynamic trend monitoring, improving the quality of patient care and clinical outcomes.